Multiple myeloma C90.0

 This section has been translated automatically.

-Monoclonal gammopathy of unclear significance (MGUS): in monoclonal gammopathy of unclear significance (MGUS), complete or incomplete monoclonal immunoglobulins are detectable in serum by laboratory chemistry, but there are no clinical symptoms.
+Monoclonal gammopathy of undetermined significance (MGUS): In monoclonal gammopathy of undetermined significance (MGUS), complete or incomplete monoclonal immunoglobulins are detectable in the serum by laboratory analysis, but there are no clinical symptoms.

 This section has been translated automatically.

-Osteolytic foci in the bone (e.g. shotgun skull), osteoporosis with pain and spontaneous fractures (pathological fracture without adequate trauma in 80% of vertebral body fractures, danger of paraplegia).
+Osteolytic foci in the bone (e.g. shotgun skull), osteoporosis with pain and spontaneous fractures (pathological fracture without adequate trauma in 80 % of vertebral body fractures, risk of paraplegia).

-Hypercalcemic crises: mostly due to osteolysis (clinical signs: polyuria, vomiting, sommnolence, deterioration of renal function).
+Hypercalcemic crises: mostly due to osteolysis (clinical picture: polyuria, vomiting, somnolence, deterioration of renal function).
 Rarely: nephrocalcinosis.

-Myeloma kidneys (30%): see below: cast nephropathy (Clinic: nephrotic syndrome)
+Myeloma kidney (30 %): see below cast nephropathy (clinical picture: nephrotic syndrome)

-Antibody deficiency syndrome with susceptibility to infection (90%) exacerbated by leukopenia.
+Antibody deficiency syndrome with susceptibility to infections (90 %) aggravated by leukopenia

 Cryoglobulinemia: Raynaud's symptoms; see also cryoglobulinemic purpura